genetics-statistics/GEMMA/README.md

 ## Setup

+There are two ways to install GEMMA:

+1. Download the precompiled binaries.

-There are two ways to install GEMMA: (1) download the precompiled binaries, or (2) compiling GEMMA from source.
-The first option is much simpler, and is therefore recommended
+2. Compile the GEMMA executable from source.

+The first option is simpler, and is therefore recommended for most users.

+The main benefit of the second option is that it allows for boosting performance of the program using specialized C++ compilers (e.g., the Intel C++ compiler) and numerical libraries.

 ### Using precompiled binaries